colmdoyle/colmdoyle.github.io/content/posts/2021-04-26---introducing-klokta.md

   - "Technology"
   - "Podcast"
   - "Klokta"
-description: "A large portion of Developer Relations is content creation, so I'm always curious to explore new mediums.
-To that end, I'm going to start recording a podcast..."
+description: "I've always had a bit of an on and off relationship with podcasts.
+They're the classic ‘commute to work’ medium and you can see why, especially in the days of the iPod.
+Load up your device in the morning while you have breakfast, then stick in your headphones and catch up on whatever takes your fancy."
 socialImage: "/media/klokta-header.jpg"
 ---

 ![Klokta artwork - picture of a laptop and a notebook, heavily blurred, with the word Klokta overlaid](/media/klokta-header.jpg)

+I've always had a bit of an on and off relationship with podcasts.
+They're the classic "commute to work" medium and you can see why, especially in the days of the iPod.
+Load up your device in the morning while you have breakfast, then stick in your headphones and catch up on whatever takes your fancy.

+They never really worked out that way for me, despite spending at least ninety minutes a day on trams and buses before COVID-19 forced most folks in the tech sector into a forced mass work-from-home experiment.
+To be sure I tried, but the issue was always one of distraction.
+I'd fire up the next podcast in my queue and start listening, but then I'd also fire up twitter/facebook/instagram/slack, and start consuming there too.
+Before I knew it, twenty minutes had passed and if you'd offered me a million euro, I wouldn't be able to answer any questions on what I had just listened to.

+That all changed with COVID-19.
+My "commute" now consists of walking from my bedroom to the room I used as a home office.
+But I did start to walk more.
+And then [Dithering](https://dithering.fm) came along.
+A podcast that last 15 minutes was pretty much a perfect match for my attention span.
+It became a regular feature of my week and since then, I've started listening to all sorts of podcasts, even ones as long as [The Talk Show](https://daringfireball.net/thetalkshow/).

-A few weeks ago, I wrote about how [creating more content](/posts/getting-better-at-devrel#create-more-content) was an important practice for those of us who work in Developer Relations.
+Given my history with podcasts, it's pretty reasonable to argue that I'm not the best person to start publishing one, but a few weeks ago, I wrote about how [creating more content](/posts/getting-better-at-devrel#create-more-content) was an important practice for those of us who work in Developer Relations.
 As I alluded to in that article, resurrecting this blog was part of my own routine for creating more content.

-In the same vein, I've decided to start publishing a podcast, which I’m calling [Klokta](/pages/podcast).
+So despite having only really gotten into them in the last 12 months, I've decided to start publishing a podcast, which I’m calling [Klokta](/pages/podcast).

 ## What's in a name?